2026 Edition — Fully Updated

 Singapore’s payments regulation has evolved significantly.
 Understanding this history helps you appreciate the current framework’s logic and direction of travel.

 Before 2020, payments regulation in Singapore was fragmented across multiple statutes.
 Money-changers and remittance providers were licensed under the Money-changing and Remittance Businesses Act (MCRBA), while certain stored value facilities fell under the Payment Systems (Oversight) Act (PS(O)A).
-Newer payment models like e-wallets and cryptocurrency services existed in regulatory gaps.

 Recognising these gaps, MAS undertook a comprehensive consultation process beginning in 2017 that led to the Payment Services Act 2019 (PS Act), which came into force on 28 January 2020.
 The PS Act consolidated all payment services regulation under a single, activity-based framework.